 - Meanwhile, the FTC held its first “open meeting,” in which it listened to public comment after voting on a measure to consolidate and streamline its Magnusson-Moss Rulemaking authority to the Chair.
 Magnusson-Moss Rulemaking by Congressional design is intentionally slow to prevent out-of-control regulation.
 The minority Commissioners objected to these procedural changes on the grounds that they “undercut the independence of those charged with conducting evidentiary hearings, limit valuable input from the public, and reverse decades of practice regarding agency transparency.”
 Conversely, in that very same open meeting, Commissioner Slaughter called for using the new procedures to “tackle cutting edge issues like data…” She has also this summer proposed that the FTC regulate artificial intelligence.

 Why does this matter?
 Across the country, a patchwork of differing state data privacy laws is emerging, setting up a difficult compliance regime for small businesses.
 This year, Virginia and Colorado respectively adopted the second and third comprehensive privacy laws in the nation.
 States like Connecticut, Florida, Oklahoma, and Washington passed legislation in at least one chamber of their statehouses but failed because they included private rights of action.
-Another 22 states also considered bills.
+Another 22 states and the District of Columbia also considered bills.
 2022 is also expected to be just as active a year in state capitals.
 California is also undergoing a major rulemaking this year to be completed by the new California Privacy Protection Agency, which will add to the requirements businesses already have to follow under the California Consumer Privacy Act (CCPA) estimated to cost small businesses $50,000 each to comply.
-A $1 billion enforcement bureau at the FTC with new privacy rules exacerbates this patchwork immensely.
+A new enforcement bureau with new enforcement rights, which CBO estimates could cost industry at least $3.6 billion combined with new privacy rules exacerbates this patchwork immensely.

 The solution is simple—Congress should enact a national privacy law that protects all Americans equally, regardless of where they live and do business.
 There should be one clear and robust set of rules established by Congress and not by regulatory agencies assuming powers without appropriate guardrails.

-The Commission has established itself as the expert data protection agency in the United States, but funding and rulemakings for privacy at the Commission should be authorized by bipartisan, comprehensive legislation.
+The Commission has established itself as the expert data protection agency in the United States, but funding and rulemaking for privacy at the Commission should be authorized by bipartisan, comprehensive legislation, not by jamming partisan proposals through the reconciliation process.
 The Chamber supports Representative Suzan Delbene’s (D-WA) Information Transparency & Personal Data Control Act, which gives the Commission reasonable rulemaking authority, increase funding and staff, and leaves enforcement to the Commission and state attorneys general.